Michigan State University Home

 Also see the software available in the Digital Scholarship Lab.

-We love to help, send us an email and we will figure out if your project is something we can reasonably accommodate.
+We love to help, submit a consultation request and we will figure out if your project is something we can reasonably accommodate.

 If you would like to take your class on a tour of the Makerspace or for other questions, please email the Makerspace Coordinator, Jamie Moriarty.